mmbman/Katagiri/1983-05-25-Blue-Cliff-Record-Case-45-Talk-1.md

 This is an interesting point.

-You know pretty well, “the myriad things return to one.”
+You know pretty well *the myriad things return to one*.
 In the phenomenal world, countless myriad beings exist.
 But when you research, [...] when you trace back to the source... it’s one.
 There is only one.

 According to scientists, maybe it is called energy.
 Maybe it is called “very original elements of chemical stuff”...